Tavroswyn/StealthChangerDocs/docs/software/ktc-easy/configuration/add_tools.md

 The following items need to be incremented:

-* `[mcu]` section name and the serial/canbus id.
-All references to the MCU name's pins also need to be changed.
+* `[mcu]` section name.
+All references to the MCU name's pins will need to be changed as well.
 * `[extruder]` section name.
 * `[tmc2209]` section name.
 * `[heater_fan]` section name and its `heater` variable.